IRSB Ecosystem

 Solver (v0.3.0) — 139 tests

-Policy gate (4 checks: jobType allowlist, expiry, requester allowlist, size guard), evidence bundle creation with SHA-256 artifact hashing, canonical JSON for deterministic hashing, Cloud KMS signing with DER parsing and EIP-2 low-S normalization.
+Policy gate (4 checks: jobType allowlist, expiry, requester allowlist, size guard), evidence-bundle creation with SHA-256 artifact hashing, canonical JSON for deterministic hashing, Cloud KMS signing with DER parsing and EIP-2 low-S normalisation18.
+The off-chain compute pattern follows Eberhardt and Tai’s design rationale for off-chaining computation while keeping commitments on-chain19.

-Status: Code-complete.
+Status: code-complete.
 Not yet deployed to production infrastructure.

 Watchtower (v0.5.0) — ~500 tests

-Status: Code-complete.
+Status: code-complete.
 Chain context currently uses mock data — real IRSB client integration pending.

 Agents (v0.2.0) — 42 tests